Sambhaji: Mysore

 Much like his father Shivaji's Karnataka campaign, Sambhaji attempted in 1681 to invade Mysore, then a southern principality ruled by Wodeyar Chikkadevaraja.
 Sambhaji's large army was repelled, as had happened to Shivaji in 1675.
-The Chikkadevraja later made treaties and rendered tribute to the Maratha kingdom during the conflicts of 1682–1686.
-The Chikkadevraja however began to draw close to the Mughal empire and ceased to follow his treaties with the Marathas.
+Chikkadevraja later made treaties and rendered tribute to the Maratha kingdom during the conflicts of 1682–1686.
+Chikkadevraja however began to draw close to the Mughal Emperor and ceased to follow his treaties with the Marathas.
 In response, Sambhaji invaded Mysore in 1686, accompanied by his Brahmin friend and poet Kavi Kalash.

+Maratha Deshmukhs

+During his short reign, Sambhaji faced Mughal efforts to bring many Maratha Deshmukhs on their side, particularly after the demise of Bijapur and Golconda in 1686–87.
+Defections had become common by the end of his reign; according to Stewart Gordon, he had "badly alienated" deshmukh families by "burning villages to deny supplies to Goa" during the conflict with the Portuguese.
+The Deshmukh families that joined the Mughal service during Sambhaji's reign were the Mane, Shirke, Jagdale, and Yadav.
+There were also cases like that of the Jedhe family where one brother joined Mughal service, and the other stayed loyal to Sambhaji.

+In 1683, Sambhaji learned from Prince Akbar that the faction opposing him was plotting to offer his kingdom to Akbar in exchange for his support against Sambhaji.
+Following this, Sambhaji tried and executed 24 members of influential families including top government ministers involved in the plot.